tawi1/DotsTrafficCity/docs/source/structure.rst

   On/off auto-sync config on the :ref:`main scene <mainScene>` & :ref:`subscene <subscene>`.

 Move tools
-  On/off moving of the following tools: :ref:`PedestrianNode Creator <pedestrianNodeCreator>`, :ref:`RoadSegmentPlacer <roadSegmentPlacer>`.
+  On/off moving of the following tools: :ref:`RoadSegmentPlacer <roadSegmentPlacer>`.

 Move lights
   On/off moving of the :ref:`subscene <trafficLightObject>` lights.